fbcosentino/godot-madtalk/docs/help.md

 If having a sequential container with buttons (e.g. `VBoxContainer` with a list of `TextureButton`) is not how your game works, and you want to manually assemble and control your menus from code, you can use the external menu feature.
 It uses a signal and a method call to interface your game code with MadTalk.
 To use the external menu feature, simply don't assign anything to `Dialog Buttons Container`.
 If that field is empty, MadTalk will assume you're using custom menus.

-If you're using that feature and the dialog reaches a menu, MadTalk will not handle the buttons, instead it will emit the `external_menu_requested` signal passing the list of options the menu should have (as Array of String).
+If you're using that feature and the dialog reaches a menu, MadTalk will not handle the buttons, instead it will emit the `external_menu_requested` signal passing gwo `Array` arguments: the list of options the menu should have (as Array of a custom resource), and the metadata for those options (as Array of Dictionaries.
 You do whatever you want with this information.

 When your custom code decides which of the options should be selected, you call the `select_menu_option(option_index)` method, where `option_index` is the index of the option you selected, from the Array passed in the signal above.